Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/Certificate_concepts.md

 ![Relationship between the Root CA and related certificates, such as Asia and Europe](/Images/TransferCFT/certificates3.gif)

 In this model, the root CA is at the top of the hierarchy.
-The root CA certificate is a self- signed certificate.
+The root CA certificate is a self-signed certificate.
 That means the certificate is digitally signed by the same entity, the root CA, which the certificate identifies.
-The CAs that are directly subordinate to the root CA have CA certificates signed by the root CA. CAs under the subordinate CAs in the hierarchy have their CA certificates signed by the higher- level subordinate CAs.
+The CAs that are directly subordinate to the root CA have CA certificates signed by the root CA. CAs under the subordinate CAs in the hierarchy have their CA certificates signed by the higher-level subordinate CAs.

 Organizations have a great deal of flexibility in terms of the way they set up their CA hierarchies.
 The above figure is just one example; many